RPGroup-PBoC/aph161/page03_homework.md

 Collaboration policy: you may discuss the homework with others, but your explanations and derivations must be your own.
 Your logic and the *significance* of your results should also be explained.

+ChatGPT policy: While we encourage you work on homework problems that involve coding, the use of ChatGPT is allowed for coding parts of homework problems.
+If you decide to use ChatGPT, we ask you to include a screenshot of the prompt that was used as well as the output that ChatGPT produced.
+The use of ChatGPT for any other homework problem is prohibited.
+This policy is enforced under the honor code.
 <table>
 <tr>
 <th> <b>Homework</b></th>